jernejaMislejMasters/infant_accelerometry/README.md

 # infant_PA_project
-infant PA from accelerometry data
+infant PA from accelerometry data, original data is on the server